-There is no better time to take a look at your child’s vision than right now!
+There is no better time to check your child’s eye health than right now!

 Eye exams are an important part of this process.
-Did you know that your child’s vision matures between age 9 and 11?
+Did you know that your child’s vision matures between ages nine and 11?
 You can see why it is important that they receive early eye exams!

 Children can’t always tell you if there is something wrong with their eyes.
 They accept how they see things as normal.

-Quite often children with vision problems are simply labeled as having learning disabilities.
-While unfair, this is a common problem found over and over again in schools.
-Classes are often over crowded making it difficult for teachers to spend as much time as needed to find all the problems that may be affecting students ability to learn.
+Quite often, children with vision problems are simply labeled as having learning disabilities.
+Far too many children are diagnosed with ADHD when the reason they can’t focus is their vision.
+While unfair, this is a common problem in schools.
+Classes are often overcrowded, making it difficult for teachers to spend as much time with each child.
+They aren’t able to find all the problems that may be affecting students’ ability to learn.
 This is one reason why it is very important for young children to get an eye exam before starting school.

 When you are having problems seeing correctly it is very difficult to learn.